BrownieO/Conlang-notes/Vocabulary/Math/numbers.md

 ## Suffixes
 Suffixes go in the rightmost digit.
 - Cardinal numbers have no suffix
-- The ordinal suffix is "yem" or esim.
+- The ordinal suffix is "yem" or "esim".
 - The fractional suffix is "ake".
 First, write the nominator and denominator.
 Then, append the suffix.